 You probably know the world’s biggest canyon, the Grand Canyon, in Arizona, USA.
 However, the Fish River Canyon is just as impressive, except the experience is totally different.

 Over 6 million people visit the Grand Canyon every year.
-The popular viewing platforms are a theme park of noise and tour groups getting in the way of one another.
+Less than 1% of that number make it to Fish River Canyon in Namibia.
+Here, you won’t find large numbers of tour groups getting in the way of another.

 Fish River Canyon Panoramic View (Video Footage)